How to Backup Physical Machines with Qiling Backup

 select destination

-You can also set up Weekly or Monthly backup, or upgrade Professional edition to unlock Event triggers (like startup or shutdown) and USB plug in backup.
+You can also set up Weekly or Monthly backup, upgrade to Professional edition to unlock Event triggers and USB plug in backup, or set up Weekly or Monthly backup.

 daily intervals